Debt, Stories, & The Violence Of Silence

 by James Lindenschmidt

 Lately, I’ve been reading Debt: The First 5000 Years by anthropologist David Graeber.
 I recommend the book wholeheartedly for anyone who wishes to understand the theory, history, psychology, and ethics of debt.
 This is not a review of the book, but look for a review by George Caffentzis coming soon to Gods & Radicals.
 Graeber’s book has been food for thought to say the least, and has me thinking about the function of debt under capitalism.
 It pervades the stories we tell ourselves, and each other, about not only our individual places in society but also the structure of society itself.
-One of the main themes of Graeber’s book is that debt functions as the primary arbiter of morality in society; many contemporary religions speak in terms of debt repayment in their cosmologies, often in terms of the afterlife.
+One of the main themes of Graeber’s book is that debt functions as the primary arbiter of morality in society; many contemporary religions speak in terms of debt help & advice as well as repayment in their cosmologies, often in terms of the afterlife.
 Debt can also function as “fate,” in the sense that with debt, one can accumulate restrictions that limit the potentialities of one’s existence, further chaining us inside the capitalist workforce.
 As Graeber shows us, these stories about debt are worth further attention.

 The Tiv Flesh-Debt & The Society of Witches

 Graeber reminds us repeatedly that these questions of debt and economy are, above all, human stories, and as such are well served by his anthropological approach.
 One of the human stories he tells is of the Tiv flesh-debt and the society of witches, a story worth quoting at some length: